Empower vs. Quicken vs. Moneydance

-Personal Capital launched in 2011.
+Empower launched in 2011.
 It's an investment management service that also offers a free personal finance dashboard.
-You can use the investment tools even if you don't pay to use Personal Capital as an investment manager.
+You can use the investment tools even if you don't pay to use Empower as an investment manager.
 The only “string attached” is that the company may try to sell you on its investment services if you have $100,000 or more in investable assets.

 The free online money tools do an excellent job of helping you understand your investments.
-Personal Capital breaks down your asset allocation, shows your portfolio performance by account or across accounts, calculates your net worth and gives a high-level overview of your cash flow by category.
-Just connect your financial accounts and Personal Capital will take care of the rest.
+Empower breaks down your asset allocation, shows your portfolio performance by account or across accounts, calculates your net worth and gives a high-level overview of your cash flow by category.
+Just connect your financial accounts and Empower will take care of the rest.

 I regularly suggest this free money management app to friends and family.
 Because it's free, you have nothing to lose by giving it a try.
 There's both a web and a mobile version to monitor your money at your computer or on the go.

 Many people think of Quicken as the original money management app.
 It has a lot of history, since the first version came out in 1983.
 That's before most of us had computers, if we were alive at all!

 Intuit, the current owner of QuickBooks and Mint, developed the software but sold it to another company several years ago.
 Unlike Empower, which is web based, you must download Quicken onto your Windows or Mac computer desktop.
 Despite this, you still have to pay an annual or two-year license fee to access the latest updates.

 Quicken offers four Windows versions, ranging from $34.99 for Starter to $99.99 for Home & Business (which is not available for Mac).
 Most Investor Junkie readers would probably need at least the Premier version, which has a $74.99 price tag.